EsmaNErdem/capstone2/backend/README.md

 - The **ReviewLikes** table forms a many-to-many relationship between users and reviews, showing which users liked which reviews.

 - The **Followers** table captures the follower-followee relationship between users, indicating who follows whom.

+- **RoomMembers:** Establishes a many-to-many relationship between users and chat rooms so a user can have many rooms while a room can hold several users.

+- **Messages:** Build a relationship between users table and room id .

 ### Database Query
 - SQL queries are parameterized to avoid injection attack.